iofoundry/ontology/core/README.md

 <img src="https://user-images.githubusercontent.com/12449023/166088435-a9fcc4c7-f51d-443a-b1fd-9fe96a204f77.png" >
 </p>

-# The Industrial Ontologies Foundry Core Ontology
+# The IOF Core Ontology

-Version 1 Beta, 6-May-2022
+Version  1, Release 2022-02

 *The IOF is an international standards group that operates under the auspices of the Open Applications Group.*

 # Introduction

-The IOF’s mission is to create a suite of ontologies intended to support digital manufacturing by facilitating cross-system integration both within the factory and across an enterprise, in commerce between suppliers, manufacturers, customers and other trading partners, and throughout the various stages of the product life cycle.
-The IOF Core Ontology resides at the top of this suite from an architectural perspective and contains terms found in a number of operational areas of manufacturing.
-These common terms appear, or are anticipated to appear, in two or more of the ontologies of the suite.
-Additionally, as the architectural approach chosen by the IOF is to base all of its ontologies on a single foundational or top-level ontology – for which the IOF chose the Basic Formal Ontology or BFO – the Core Ontology contains a number of intermediate-level terms that derive from BFO and from which common industry terms are in turn derived.
-Such intermediate-level terms are most often domain independent – meaning they are found in other industries and domains, such as in the banking, insurance, and healthcare industries, or in the sciences, as in the physics, chemistry and biology domains.
+The IOF Core Ontology (Core) is a formal ontology that provides a common vocabulary for the industrial domains.
+Core is a "mid-level" ontology in that it resides at the top of the suite of ontologies the IOF seeks to introduce to fulfill its mission of supporting digital manufacturing by standardizing industrial terminology and improving consistency and interoperability across many operational areas of manufacturing and the product life cycle.
+As a mid-level ontology, Core contains terms used by, or anticipated to be used by, a plurality of ontologies in the suite.
+Additionally, as the IOF bases all of its ontologies on a single foundational or top-level ontology – for which the IOF has chosen the Basic Formal Ontology or BFO.
+Additionally, Core contains generic terms found in domains beyond industry that build upon BFO and provide a consistent foundation for introducing industry-specific terminology.

 The IOF Core Ontology is developed and formalized as an ontology using both first-order logic and version 2 of the Web Ontology Language (OWL).
 The use of logic ensures that each term is defined in a way that is unambiguous to humans and can be processed by computers.
-All terms appearing in the ontology are reviewed and curated by a working group and consensus is reached by validating usage in the context of manufacturing domain use cases.

-WARNING: This repository contains a version 1, “beta release” of the IOF Core Ontology.
-As such, the contents may undergo some change as we resolve outstanding issues and drive to a first stable release.
+The vocabulary in Core is curated by the Core Working Group and an attempt is made to validate and ground terms utilizing use cases from industry.

-# Contents of this Repository
+# Contents

-1. core.rdf – an OWL implementation of the IOF Core Ontology, inclusive of natural language definitions, formalizations in first-order logic, examples, and comments, serialized in rdf/xml.
+1. core.rdf – an OWL implementation of the IOF Core Ontology, inclusive of natural language definitions, formalizations in first-order logic, examplyes, and comments, serialized in rdf/xml.
-1. meta – a directory containing IOF-specific annotation properties used to define and formalize ontology terms, also serialized in rdf/xml, and imported by the core ontology.
+1. meta – folder containing IOF-specific annotation properties used to define and formalize ontology terms, also serialized in rdf/xml, and imported by the core ontology.

-1. LICENSE – a file containing details of the OAGi copyright statement, licensing and permissions granted for this ontology.
+    * AnnotationVocabulary.rdf -- this is the released version of the IOF Annotation Vocabulary, dated 2022-09-29
+1. commons-to-core-mapping – folder containing selected mid-level ontologies from the OMG Commons Library of Ontologies, addressing IOF needs in the topic area of identifiers and designators, as well as mapping files to map imported terms to IOF/BFO and align annotation property usage between IOF and OMG.

+	* Commons Folder -- The various OMG Commons Ontology files adopted by Core in this release, including Collections.rdf, Designators.rdf, TextDatatype.rdf and Identifiers.rdf
+	* meta folder
+	    * MappingAnnotationVocabularyToCommons.rdf -- Maps the somewhat different OMG annotation vocabulary to the IOF annotation vocabulary
+	* MappingCommonsToIOF.rdf -- maps terms from the adopted OMG Commons ontologies to BFO and/or to IOF
-1. Catalog-v001.xml – a tooling file for rapid loading of the ontology in the IOF-recommended tool for viewing and editing ontologies.
+1. Catalog-v001.xml – a tooling file for rapid loading of the ontology's files in the Protégé ontology development tool.

 # Installing / Getting started

 The minimal setup you need short of reading raw XML is a suitable ontology viewer or editing tool, installed on your client machine.
 IOF recommends a desktop version of the open-source tool [Protégé](https://protege.stanford.edu/), but other open source and commercial tools are known to work as well.
 The repository for this ontology includes the necessary files for opening the ontology in Protégé without warnings and errors.
 The same is not guaranteed for other tools.

-***For the final release, we might insert instructions here for how to create domain-specific or sub ontologies, or application ontologies, that import the core ontology.***

 # Getting Involved

 ## Reporting Issues for the Core Ontology and Joining the Discussions

-All IOF ontology sources are maintained on GitHub.
-Any change requests or bugs related to the Core Ontology may be proposed or reported using the issues tab of this GitHub project in the main branch, or against one of the forked branches when they become applicable.
-For organizations and persons that are members of IOF, we ask that you follow the normal process for reporting issues as described in the IOF member portal.
+The source for Core and its evolution is managed on GitHub.
+Please log change requests and bugs for the ontology using the "issues tab" of the GitHub repository for this project.
+However, if you are a member person or organization of the IOF, we ask that you follow the normal process for reporting change requests and issues via the IOF member portal for the Core Working Group.

-Requests and reported bugs are monitored at least weekly during which time you can expect to see a response and what to expect as next steps.
-To join in on extended discussions that occur within the IOF organization concerning your or any other issues, you will need to become a member of the organization as discussed next.
+Requests and reported bugs are monitored at least bi-weekly during which time you can expect to see a response as to next steps.

-**Please note that you do need a GitHub user name to propose changes or report bugs**.

 ## General Discussions

-The IOF welcomes those organizations and souls who would like to contribute to this and other IOF ontology projects.
-To start contributing, or to join the general discussions, please [click here](https://oagiscore.atlassian.net/wiki/spaces/IOF/overview) to take the next step.
+The IOF welcomes those organizations and persons who would like to contribute to this and other IOF ontology projects.
+To start contributing, or to join the general discussions, please [click here](https://oagiscore.atlassian.net/wiki/spaces/IOF/overview).

 Getting involved will also give you access to discussions on issues regarding issues not raised through GitHub, and the status of any issues posted in these release notes at time of release.

-## Code of conduct

-***In looking at how FIBO has done their release notes and readme files, we might want to consider including a code-of-conduct file in this repository, and inserting a paragraph in here.
-TBD***

-# License

-The IOF Core Ontology is licensed under the [**MIT License](http://opensource.org/licenses/MIT)**.** For additional details on licensing, copyrights, and the permissions granteed, read the LICENSE file contained in this repository.

-# Links
+# External Links

 - [IOF Web Site for the General Public](http://www.industrialontologies.org/)
 - [IOF Member Portal](https://oagiscore.atlassian.net/wiki/spaces/IOF/overview?homepageId=146047039)